AdobeDocs/experience-manager-64.de-DE/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >In diesem Abschnitt werden die Foundation-Komponenten behandelt, die in vielen Versionen von AEM bereits zur Grundausstattung gehören und direkt nach einer Standardinstallation verfügbar sind.
-Eine Reihe von Stiftungskomponenten wurden jedoch mit AEM 6.4 nicht mehr unterstützt.
+Eine Reihe der Stiftungskomponenten wurden jedoch mit AEM 6.4 veraltet.
 >
 >Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.